Arrata-TTRPG/Arrata-TTRPG/src/sections/characters.typ

 == Core Stats

 The core stats of a character are generalized parts of them: how strong, fast, and smart they are.
-These stats are used for generalistic scenarios that involve less tact and more brute force to solve a problem, and are often used to determine the magnitude of a particular check's effectiveness if it succeeds.
+These stats are used for general scenarios that involve less tact and more brute force to solve a problem, and are often used to determine the magnitude of a particular check's effectiveness if it succeeds.

 The core stats are divided into two groups of three, the first being _mental stats_:

 - *Will*: General knowledge or common sense, ability to learn, and ability to resist urges.
 - *Perception*: Ability to see, smell, hear, and detect the environment and subtleties of the world.
 - *Conscious*: Ability to process and understand information as well as the speed